stdevPavelmc/mailad/README.md

 ## Rationale

-This repository is inteded to be clonated on your fresh OS install (LXC instance, VM, etc) and configured on a main file as per the file comments, then run the steps on a makefile and follow the steps to configure your server, is all goes well you will have your mail server up and running in about 15 minutes tops. _(this time is based on a 2Mbps internet connection to a repository, if you have a local repository it will be much less)_
+This repository is inteded to be clonated on your fresh OS install under `/root` (you can use a LXC instance, VM, CT, etc) and configured on a main file as per the file comments, then run the steps on a makefile and follow the steps to configure your server, is all goes well you will have your mail server up and running in about 15 minutes tops. _(this time is based on a 2Mbps internet connection to a repository, if you have a local repository it will be much less)_

 ## Constraints and requirements